jfiel5/jfiel5.github.io/_projects/2_vega_lite_project.md

 Example comes from this [great blog post right here](https://blog.4dcu.be/programming/2021/05/03/Interactive-Visualizations.html) that was also used in [our test import script](https://github.com/UIUC-iSchool-DataViz/is445_bcubcg_fall2022/blob/main/week01/test_imports_week01.ipynb).

-We can use a vegachart HTML tag like so  ADDING CHANGES TO SEE:
+We can use a vegachart HTML tag like so:

 ```
 <vegachart schema-url="{{ site.baseurl }}/assets/json/cars.json" style="width: 100%"></vegachart>